c12yptonic/ctf-writeups/ctfs/csaw21.md

 2. The **`encoded`** variable's value is given and in the original intended code this was obtained by passing the original flag to the
 **`encode(flag)`** method.
 3. The encoded flag is a binary string.
-4. THe **`encode`** method has four different operations.
+4. The **`encode`** method has four different operations.

 The **`up`** operator is the first encoding operation.
 This basically left shifts each character of the original flag by one (i.e multiply by 2) and interprets the result as a 8-bit binary string (**`:8b`** format specifier).
 Finally the method concatenates all the binary strings and returns it.
 The **Reverse** of this method would be to interpret the binary string in chunks of 8 characters, treating it as an integer, right shift by one and interpret it as a single character.

 The **`right`** operator is very simple.
 It just interchanges the bit positions by moving the first 24 bits to the end of the binary string as the value of **`d=24`**.
 The **Reverse** of this method is very simple but we would see in sometime that this is not even